-There are lots of reasons why cloud-based services cannot be used by certain types of companies.
-Banks are great example.
+There are many reasons why cloud-based services cannot be used by certain types of companies.
+Banks are a great example.
 Due to their internal regulations, security and privacy concerns, the use of public cloud services isn’t an option within this segment.
 But could private cloud tackle these challenges – and if yes, how?
 Well, they actually can, and provide the most optimal solution for high security-concerned instances.

 We can define “private cloud” as a cloud service that is operated by someone on data centers and locations outside of the actual site where development, source code, and all critical assets reside.
-We can also define private cloud as an internal cloud setup that is on-premise but provides cloud-like access and solution for these types of instances internally.
+We can also define a private cloud as an internal cloud setup that is on-premise but provides cloud-like access and solution for these types of instances internally.
 Typically those are called ‘on-premise solutions’.